-The economics of proper oral health can be discouraging.
-This is a subject we've discussed often on our blog, and for good reason: the number of Americans without adequate dental insurance coverage and the high retail cost of out of pocket dental services leads to patients neglecting oral health best practices.
+The landscape of affordable healthcare can certainly be discouraging.
+This is a subject we've discussed often on our blog and for good reason: the number of Americans without adequate dental insurance coverage and the high retail cost of out-of-pocket dental services can lead to patients neglecting their regular exams altogether.

 What is a dental discount card?

-While they all offer savings on the cost of dental services, dental discount plans differ in which services are included and at what discount levels.
-For example, the Dental Solutions dental discount card automatically includes the entire household, so there is no need for an individual or family plan.
-All those factors should be taken into consideration before settling on the discount plan that makes the most sense for you.
-Explore the details of the Dental Solutions discount dental plan.
+While they all offer savings on the cost of dental services, dental discount plans differ in which services are included and at what discount levels, so make sure to read all the fine print.
+For example, the Dental Solutions dental discount card automatically includes the entire household, so there is no need to budget for a family plan.

 What is a dental credit card?

-In most cases, dental credit cards are not processed through the large credit card company systems like MasterCard, Visa, or Discover, and they will have a list of participating providers that have agreed to accept the card as payment.
-Like other credit cards, however, they offer the option of deferring payment for needed services until a later date and/or spreading a large fee out over several months to fit your budget.
+In most cases, dental credit cards are not processed through major issuers like MasterCard, Visa or Discover.
+But like traditional credit cards, they offer flexible payment options, such as deferring payment until a later date and spreading out a large payment over several months to fit your budget.